rocon/espo/README.md

 11. *zi*

 The word the gender-indifferent third-person plural pronoun in Esperanto (*ili* - they) sounds a lot like the word for the gender-specific male pronoun (*li*).
-I propose to use the word *zi* instead (influenced by German Sie).
+I propose to use the word *zi* instead (influenced by German sie which is also pronounced as /zi/).

 12. *-in*